MouseLand/facemap/README.md

 <img src="figs/exsvds.png" width="50%" alt="example SVDs">

 We found that these extracted singular vectors explained up to half of the total explainable variance in neural activity in visual cortex and in other forebrain areas.
 See our [paper](https://science.sciencemag.org/content/364/6437/eaav7893) for more details.

+In the python version, we also compute the average of *M* across all pixels in each motion ROI and that is returned as the **motion**.
+The first **motion** field is non-empty if "multivideo SVD" is on, and in that case it is the average motion energy across all pixels in all views.

 ## Running computation